mass0n30/RetroGameAtlas/README.md

   - discover games selection route (filter logic still applying?)
 Additional tasks
   - screenshot image object fit discovering by screenshot (most are 1080x720) (screenshot thumbs replaced for big for mapping them on discovery route)
+  - Add no cover holder for no cover art so cells aren't offset
+  - ***Look at the Metrics under peformance where culmative shift is poor, ect (image dimensions)

 TODO:
+  ** I can worry about fixing CLS to be a good rating upon every render and fetch after trying to see if I can integrate ebay and speedrun wrc data, since I want to complete those for anything thoughts of actually publishing project publicly, considering design, MVP, mobile wrapping, ect. , tasks such as CLS can wait for now.

   - search debounce?
   - perhaps change the original consoles to right platforms (like the wii snes games before 2006)
   - Either mesh duplicate gamedata or delete duplicates (platform or regional releases causing duplicates??)
-  - Add no cover holder for no cover art so cells aren't offset
-  - ***Look at the Metrics under peformance where culmative shift is poor, ect (image dimensions)
   - Re look into design principles for UI and consider mobile React wrapper? before further design changes

   - adding MVP features, user features